-Because of this, starting in 2017, Villages in Partnership is investing in large scale solar irrigation technology.
+Because of this, Villages in Partnership has invested in large scale solar irrigation technology for Malawian farmers.
+The second site, completed in 2020, provided a dependable water source for over 70 farmers and their families.
 This will allow the villagers we partner with to become less dependent on the weather for the success of their harvests.
-We have already chosen the site for the first irrigation project and we are moving towards the day when every farmer in Malawi will become self-sufficient.
+We are moving towards the day when every farmer in Malawi will become self-sufficient.

 In addition to our investment in solar irrigation, VIP supplies hundreds of farmers with improved seed varieties and fertilizers that provide increased crop yields and a buffer against future droughts.
 VIP also distributes livestock—primarily goats and chickens—to hundreds of vulnerable families.
-In turn, these livestock provide eggs, meat and a source of much needed income.
+In turn, this livestock provides eggs, meat, and a source of much-needed income.

 One thing that makes VIP unique is our commitment to local leadership.
 We do not choose which families receive livestock.
 That responsibility rests with the Village Implementation Committees (VICs), groups of villagers elected by their community to work alongside VIP staff and manage the ongoing success of our initiatives.